mlir-visualizer/mlir-vscode/README.md

 **N/A**

-If you discover any issues, you can create an issue in the [Github repo](https://github.com/mlir-visualizer/mlir-vscode)
+If you discover any issues, you can create an issue in the [GitHub repo](https://github.com/mlir-visualizer/mlir-vscode)

 ## Release Notes